Mark Mizruchi

-Mark Sheldon Mizruchi (born December 10, 1953) is the Robert Cooley Angell Collegiate Professor of Sociology and Barger Family Professor of Organizational Studies at the University of Michigan.
-He also holds an appointment as Professor of Management and Organizations at the University of Michigan Ross School of Business.
+Mark Sheldon Mizruchi (born December 10, 1953) is an American sociologist.
+He is the Robert Cooley Angell Collegiate Professor of Sociology and Barger Family Professor of Organizational Studies at the University of Michigan, where he is also a professor of management and operations at the Ross School of Business.

 His research has focused on the political activity of the U.S. corporate elite over the 20th and 21st centuries.
 He was influential in the development of social network analysis, and has published research in the fields of organizational theory, economic sociology, and political sociology.

 Career

-Mizruchi received his A.B. from Washington University in St. Louis in 1975 and his M.A. and PhD from the State University of New York at Stony Brook in 1980, both in sociology.
+Mizruchi received his A.B. from Washington University in St. Louis in 1975 and his M.A. and PhD from the Stony Brook University in 1980, both in sociology.
 From 1980 to 1987 he was a statistical consultant in the computing center of the Albert Einstein College of Medicine in the Bronx, becoming an assistant professor of psychiatry (biostatistics).
 In 1987 he moved to Columbia University, first as Assistant and then as associate professor of sociology.
 In 1991 he moved to the University of Michigan as Professor of Sociology, with a courtesy appointment as Professor of Business Administration.
 He was named Barger Family Professor in 2012 and Robert Cooley Angell Collegiate Professor of Sociology in 2014.